 Yep, we have waffled leftover pizza in a pinch, so why not waffle pizza dough, and then pile the toppings on!
 It is pure genius folks.

-This idea is great of anyone living in tight quarters.
+This idea is great for anyone living in tight quarters.
 Think dorm rooms, military barracks or your mama’s basement.
 Ok, hopefully you don’t live there, but if you do, you can still make these Supreme Pizza Waffle Nachos.

 I used prepared pizza dough, a ton of fresh veggies and our favorite Homestyle RAGÚ® sauce.